qase-tms/qase-python/qase-pytest/README.md

   --qase-testplan=QS_TESTPLAN_ID
-                        Testplan ID in Qase TMS --qase-new-run        Create new testrun, if no testrun id provided --qase-debug          Prints additional output of plugin
+                        Testplan ID in Qase TMS --qase-new-run        Create new testrun, if no testrun id provided --qase-complete-run   Complete run after all tests are finished --qase-debug          Prints additional output of plugin
 ```